 For more information and to view training programs available, view the training program flyer

 Interested?
 Please give Annette a call on 07 3036 4464 or 0439 405 565.
 Or email firstname.lastname@example.org

 Clemente is a university program delivered at NO COST to the student.
-It is open to anyone over the age of 18 who has encountered trauma or setback in their lives.
-Participants engage in a two year Humanities course (four subjects over four semesters) and on completion obtain a Certificate in Liberal Arts from Australian Catholic University.
+It is open to anyone over the age of 18 who are educationally or economically disadvantaged.

 For the majority of BHC tenancies, your rent does not increase as your income increases.
 These means if you are able to earn additional income, it doesn’t result in higher rent.

 Below is a selection of links to access Volunteer and Employment services: